brkdaglar/StackAndQueueOperations/README.md

 distinctElements(): In this method; pops or dequeue every element and add removelist.
 If poppedValue (dequeueValue) not on the other list , add this list.
 The size of the list is distinct.

-To the stackOut.txt and tailOut.txt files status after each operation sent.
+To the stackOut.txt and queueOut.txt files status after each operation sent.

 Latest versions of stack and queue sent to stack.txt and queue.txt files